cheeyeo/ph0bo5/README.md

 Example of building a hybrid offline encryption system based on [AWS Article here].

-The idea is to create a hybrid system that uses AES to encrypt data locally and using the RSA KMS public key to further encrypt the generated key used in the AES encryption.
+The idea is to create a hybrid system that uses AES to encrypt data locally and using the RSA KMS public key, which is downloaded locally, to further encrypt the generated key used in the AES encryption.

+This has the following benefits:

+* In the event that the KMS API is unavailable, the data can be encrypted locally using the available KMS public key

+* It allows larger files to be encrypted since RSA has a 190 bytes limit

+* It saves on costs as its not calling KMS API for encrypt operations per file

 The encryption workflow based on the article becomes: